C LANGUAGE UPDATE PUTS BACKWARD COMPATIBILITY FIRST

 WG14, the group that oversees the development of the C standard (ISO/IEC 9899), has so far formally approved only a small number of changes to the language from the C17 standard.
 Some of the most notable changes accepted so far:

-• A clarification of the restrict keyword.
-The restrict keyword is used to inform the compiler that a given object in memory can only be accessed by that pointer, as an optimization.
-In C2x, there will be more detailed examples of how restrict ought to behave, the better to ensure compilers don’t end up making unsafe or unnecessary optimizations.
+keyword is used to inform the compiler that a given object in memory can only be accessed by that pointer, as an optimization.
+In C2x, there will be more detailed examples of howrestrict

-• Making static_assert behave the same in C as it does in C++.
-The static_assert declaration, found in both C and C++, is used to ensure that a given constant expression is valid at compile time, but it is implemented differently in the two languages.
-With this change, the C2x version will behave the same as the C++ version, making it easier to share header code between the languages and to translate between C and C++.
+declaration, found in both C and C++, is used to ensure that a given constant expression is valid at compile time, but it is implemented differently in the two languages.
+With this change, the C2x version will behave the same as the C++ version, making it easier to share header code between the languages and to translate between C and C++. - Better definitions for behavior of unions.
+Different implementations of C have different behavior when it comes to anonymous unions, a feature added in C11.
+C2x clarifies how this works so it’s not dependent on the implementation.

-Other changes include how to handle divide-by-zero cases in pow()evaluation formats for floating points, and more clarification on dealing with wide-character encoding conversions.
+, evaluation formats for floating points, and more clarification on dealing with wide-character encoding conversions.

 C is the foundation for many popular software projects such as the Linux kernel and it remains a widely used language, currently second in the Tiobe index.
 Its simplicity makes it a common choice for software applications that run at or close to bare metal, but developers must take extra care in C, versus higher-level languages like Python, to ensure that memory is managed correctly—easily the most common problem found in C programs.